Google packs more artificial intelligence into new Pixel phones, raises prices for devices by $100

 Google is counting on the new AI twists added to this year’s lineup will be enough to justify a price increase – with the starting prices for both the Pixel 8 and Pixel 8 Pro increasing by $100 for last year’s comparable models.

-That will result in the Pixel 8 selling for $700 and the Pixel 8 Pro for $1,000 when they go on sale.
+That will result in the Pixel 8 selling for $700 and the Pixel 8 Pro for $1,000 when they go on sale in stores next week.
 Apple also raised the starting price of its top-end iPhone by $100 when its latest models came out last month, signaling inflationary pressures are starting to drive up the costs of devices that have become essential pieces of modern life.

 The Pixel 8 Pro will also be able to take people’s temperatures – an addition that could be a drawing card in a post-pandemic era as various strains of COVID continue to evolve.
 But Google is still trying to get regulatory approval to enable that capability in the U.S. A 2020 phone, the Honor Play 4 Pro made my Huawei, also was able to screen for fevers, so Google isn’t breaking totally new ground.